SharkSnack/shiren-2/content/guides/faq.md

 On the 64drive, after selecting the ROM, you may need to choose "256K" next to Force Save.

-If you're using a playtest patch save file, deposit items in storage and return to<br/>Napus Village before starting the game in version 1.0.

 ### How do I provide feedback?

-Join the <a href="https://discord.gg/5y7UDFc">Shiren the Wanderer</a> Discord server and post in #shiren-2 (under Patch Feedback).
+Join the <a href="https://discord.gg/5y7UDFc">Shiren the Wanderer</a> Discord server and post in #shiren-2-english (under "Patches / Projects").

 Save state usage can cause issues due to the way the game constantly writes,<br/>so don't bother reporting errors if you use save states.